enpaul/tox-poetry-installer/README.md

 ## Installation

-Add the plugin as a development dependency a project using Poetry:
+Add the plugin as a development dependency of a Poetry project:

 ```
 ~ $: poetry add tox-poetry-installer --dev